Welcome to Debbiemindful

 I am dedicated to sharing the goodness and kindness of practising Mindfulness techniques.
 Would you like to de-stress, relax, increase awareness, feel energised and to reduce life's pressures?
 Regular mindfulness activities will help you to feel calmer, peaceful and over time improve your quality of life.

-I provide Mindfulness Introductory and Practice sessions for individuals, groups and companies in the New Forest area, West Kent, Surrey and London.
-Sessions include a combination of guided meditations, gentle stretching and breathing exercises, these are designed to help you relax, rejuvenate and find inner peace.
+I provide Mindfulness Introductory and Practice sessions for individuals, groups and companies on-line and in the New Forest area, West Kent, Surrey and London.
+Sessions include a combination of guided meditations, gentle stretching and breathing exercises - I careully design them to help you relax, rejuvenate and find inner peace.

 What is Mindfulness?